 Whether you are looking to eat a little healthier or just enjoy a good grilled steak, an indoor electric grill can be a great investment.
 And when it comes to electric grills, the George Foreman grill is the brand everyone knows.

-I know it can be hard to choose the Foreman grill that’s right for you.
+There are dozens of different George Foreman grills for you to choose from so it can be hard to choose the grill that’s right for you.

 That’s why I’ve researched the grills available and compiled this buyer’s guide to help you find the one that’s best for you.

 First I’ll explain how the grills are divided into four different categories so you narrow down your choices.
 Then I’ll give you a more in-depth look into the best grills from each category.